 A monograph will be produced alongside the exhibition, offering a visual chronology and focusing on key themes in Ryan's work.
 The publication will include essays by leading writers and curators: Amy Tobin, Darby English, Jo Appelin, Tamara H. Schenkenberg and Catherine Spencer.

-Veronica Ryan: Multiple Conversations is generously supported by Alison Jacques, Paula Cooper Gallery, and Henry Moore Foundation.
+Veronica Ryan: Multiple Conversations is generously supported by: Principal Supporter, The Colwinston Charitable Trust 30th Anniversary Fund, with support from Alison Jacques, Paula Cooper Gallery, and Henry Moore Foundation.